niksilver/elm-explained/functions/DefiningFunctions.md

 This means we need to know the order in which we originally defined the fields.

-Let's look at it in the REPL.
+If we look at it in the REPL we see that `Person` is indeed a function:
-Remember that `DefiningFunctions` is just the name of our module, so `DefiningFunctions.Person` is just the fully qualified name of `Person`:

 ```
 > import DefiningFunctions exposing (..)